ch33kaboo/alphabit-CMS-test/events/alpha_CTF.md

 ----

-<strong>Note:</strong> Alpha_CTF might have other editions, so stay tuned on AlphaBit accounts on different social media platforms.
-Click <a href="#social">here</a> to see Alphabit's social media and online accounts.
+> **NOTE:** Alpha_CTF might have other editions, so stay tuned on AlphaBit accounts on different social media platforms for any updates.